 Where do I find my post-secondary transfer credits?

-You’ll also be able to see how transfer credits apply to your degree completion by using Degree Navigator.
+You’ll also be able to see how transfer credits apply to your degree completion by using your Academic Progress Report (APR).

 What’s the difference between General and Specific Transfer Credit?

 General Credit means that the course has no UBC equivalent.
 You’ll know when you have a General credit as it will not be written with a specific UBC course code.
-General credits look like this in the SSC or Degree Navigator: “ENG 1st” or “PSYC 2nd.”
+General credits look like this in the ASC or Academic Progress Report: “ENG 1st” or “PSYC 2nd.”
 General Credits can be applied towards elective courses to fulfill the Arts outside credit requirement, but do not usually automatically apply towards Faculty-wide requirements or program requirements.

 If you feel that the course you completed elsewhere is similar to a required UBC course for a particular program (major, minor, or honours), take the syllabus from your completed course to the corresponding department at UBC to inquire if you can use the credit in place of the UBC course.